serpapi/serpapi-ruby/README.md

 pp results
 ```

-It prints the search results from archive. :)
+This code prints the search results from the archive. :)

 ### Account API
 ```ruby